openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   `valid_claim_sets`, with optional claims marked by the postfix `?`.

-If the Wallet cannot fulfill the request by the Verifier, it MUST NOT return the respective credential.
+If the Wallet cannot fulfill the request by the Verifier, it MUST NOT return the respective Credential.

 #### Selecting Credentials

-The following rules apply for selecting credentials via `expect_credentials` and `valid_credential_sets`:
+The following rules apply for selecting Credentials via `expect_credentials` and `valid_credential_sets`:

-- If `valid_credential_sets` is not provided, the Verifier expects all credentials in `expect_credentials` to be returned.
+- If `valid_credential_sets` is not provided, the Verifier expects all Credentials in `expect_credentials` to be returned.
-- Otherwise, the Verifier expects one combination of the credentials listed in `valid_credential_sets`, with optional credentials marked by the postfix `?`.
+- Otherwise, the Verifier expects one combination of the Credentials listed in `valid_credential_sets`, with optional credentials marked by the postfix `?`.

 Credentials not matching the respective restrictions expressed within